ankurrawatll/Chatbot/README.md

 ## 2024-11-24

-Worked on a new project today
+Tech exploration day

-> Programming is the art of telling another human what one wants the computer to do.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*